Adoption Process & Fees

 - Adoption kit from Royal Canin, including coupons and a one-month supply of food

-- Post-adoption support from the Ontario SPCA team
+- Post-adoption support from our adoption team

-Prepare for Your Pet
+Prepare For Your Pet

 - If a successful match is made during your time at the animal centre, you will be taking your new pet home the same day.